01 Apr 2021

-Dental bridges (in San Diego) may not get cavities like natural teeth do, but they still need to be cleaned thoroughly at least twice a day.
+Dental bridges (in Bankers Hill) may not get cavities like natural teeth do, but they still need to be cleaned thoroughly at least twice a day.
 Especially just along the margins/edges of the bridge and directly underneath them, against your gum tissues.

 Ideally, you want to brush your bridge similar to other teeth, angling the bristles slightly towards your gums and stimulating them as you clean one tooth (or bridge) at a time.
 From there, use a floss threader or tufted “super” floss to glide underneath the bridge to clean underneath it.
 The thicker super floss is ideal for removing residual food debris.

 When you’re flossing under a fixed bridge, it’s important to wrap the strand of floss in a “C” shape against the supporting tooth or dental implant.
 Gently rub it up and down to clean just under the margins of your gums, where plaque tends to be the heaviest.

 Hate to floss?
 Can’t weave a threader underneath your bridge?
 One of the easiest ways to clean dental bridges in Bankers Hill is to use a water flosser.
 Water flossers use a strong stream of water to flush out plaque and food debris in hard-to-reach spaces, including under or around fixed bridges.
 Our dentist in Bankers Hill also recommends water flossing for people with a history of periodontal disease, who wear orthodontic appliances or have limited dexterity.
 If you like, you can mix an essential-oil based, alcohol-free mouth rinse into your water flosser to irrigate throughout your mouth.